JinLi711/UIA/Yelp/Log.md

 # February 18, 2019

 1. Read up on [this Stanford lecture notes](https://web.stanford.edu/~jurafsky/slp3/2.pdf) for help on text normalization.

+2. Also looked into this [wolfram site](https://reference.wolfram.com/language/guide/TextNormalization.html) for text normalization.

-Also spent a lot of time searching for google results on ideas for text normalization.
-Nothing valuable showed up.
+3. Also spent a lot of time searching for google results on ideas for text normalization.
+Nothing else valuable showed up.
+    * Google Search Term: text normalization